-Access to the site requires the driller to build roads to the well pad and impoundments which creates constant, large truck and heavy machinery traffic.
+Access to the site requires the driller to build roads to the well pad and impoundments which create constant, large truck and heavy machinery traffic.
 All of these initial activities have the real potential to cause significant adverse impacts to the land owner who leased to the gas driller, and all land owners in the surrounding area and community.
-Some of these impacts include adverse water run off and soil erosion problems.
-Others are increased noise, dust, and pollution in the form of diesel fumes from the constant truck and heavy machinery traffic.
-The frac water ponds can leak, breach and overflow, causing the contaminated water to spill, migrate, and pollute surrounding land and water supplies.
+Some of these impacts include adverse water runoff and soil erosion problems.
+Others are increased noise, dust and pollution in the form of diesel fumes from the constant truck and heavy machinery traffic.
+The frac water ponds can leak, breach and overflow, causing the contaminated water to spill, migrate and pollute surrounding land and water supplies.
 These contaminated ponds often are aerated to suppress bacterial formation.
-The aerators cause many of the contaminants in the water to become air borne aerosols, which can drift with the wind and pollute surrounding properties with toxic, volatile organic compounds (VOCS) and other toxic substances.
+The aerators cause many of the contaminants in the water to become airborne aerosols, which can drift with the wind and pollute surrounding properties with toxic, volatile organic compounds (VOCS) and other toxic substances.

 After selecting and preparing the surface of the site, the drilling operator drills a vertical wellbore down to the depth of the geologic formation from which it intends to extract gas, known as the "Target Formation."
 It then changes the direction of the drilling and continues to finish the bore hole in a horizontal direction through the Target Formation (usually the Marcellus Shale formation) up to, and sometimes, in excess of 5,000 to 7,500 feet.
 Drilling operations generally continue twenty-four (24) hours a day until completed.
 Drilling rigs are large and are accompanied by numerous diesel engines to provide power to the site.